brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # Selecting a Virtual Machine Instance

-- If you intend to run a modded server (or a highly populated vanilla server), when you get to this section, ignore Oracle's advice and opt for 4 cores and at 12-24GB of RAM.
+- If you intend to run a modded server (or a highly populated vanilla server), when you get to this section, ignore Oracle's advice and opt for 4 cores and 12-24GB RAM.
 - Select the latest version of Oracle Linux as your image, which it doesn't always default to:
 ![Oracle9](https://user-images.githubusercontent.com/8422224/185014138-54e002e2-e101-4c58-a94a-778755d0a2e1.PNG)
 - Scroll down to the "boot volume" tab.
 Select between 75GB and 200GB of storage (which is the limit for free instances), and move the "VPU" slider all the way to the right: